ramdacxp/esphome/README.md

 ## WSL Performance Tweak

 Mounting a local windows folder into a WSL2 based docker container and compiling within this folder leads to a massive performance drop (factor 10) because of many I/O operations during the build.
-The scripts solve this by mounting the local folder to `/mnt/host` and copying `*.yaml` and `*.bin` back and forth.
+The scripts solve this by mounting the local folder to `/mnt/host` and copying sources and firmware back and forth.
 Temp. compilation files are stored in docker volumes.

 ## Usage

 * Compile: `compile.cmd file.yaml name`
 * ESPHome bash: `bash.cmd`

-Selected commands to be used in the ESPHome bash:
+Selected `esphome` commands to be used in the ESPHome `bash`:

 * Start new project: `esphome wizard project.yaml`
 * Build project: `esphome compile project.yaml`
+* Cleanup temp. files of project: `esphome clean project.yaml`
-* Build & upload project: `esphome run project.yaml`
+* Build project, OTA upload, start logs: `esphome run project.yaml`
-* Run [Dashboard](http://localhost:6052/): `esphome dashboard /config`
+* Run [Dashboard](http://localhost:6052/) from `/config` folder: `esphome dashboard /config`

 ## Links